 CAMRA developed the National Beer Scoring System (NBSS) to give ale drinkers an easy-to-use, consistent scoring scheme.
 The NBSS scores are as follows:

-In total between June 2016 and June 2017, 249 of the 329 pubs in the Sheffield & District region serving cask ales were scored at least once, so there is evidence that the system is being used.
-However, out of the 2,159 scores input into the system in the past year, only a meagre 3% of these were from Sheffield & District CAMRA members, with the vast majority coming from visitors from other branches.
+Between 1 September 2016 and 31 August 2017, 222 of the 329 pubs in the Sheffield & District region serving cask ales were scored at least once, so there is evidence that the system is being used.
+However, out of the 2,036 scores input into the system in the past year, only 123 (just over 6%) of these were from Sheffield & District CAMRA members, with the vast majority coming from visitors from other branches (particularly Rotherham, Nottingham and Stockport).

 We are encouraging our branch members to make more use of the beer scoring system.
 This is because we are hoping to start using these scores to help us select our Good Beer Guide nominees and to draw up our shortlist for the Pub of the Year award.
 So, if you think your favourite local deserves more recognition, get scoring and it could be in with a chance!